The Firemaker (Version 1) 2007

 An accident that happened while playing with classical MIDI files.
 I wondered what this Bach tune would sound like if all the parts were played on all the wrong instruments.
 And yet somehow it sounds like it was always meant to be this way.

 Another live improvisation made entirely with Spectrasonics' Omnisphere and Stylus RMX, concentrating on expansive water-based sounds and bubble effects.
-Adapted it four years later for an episode of Crackanory (see 'In Space...' here).
+The kind of music dolphins would make, if they were me, and wanky enough to say that.

 From the dark days of yore